fgavilondo/learn-rust-webapp/README.md

 By default, actix-web provides several extractor implementations, e.g.:

+* actix_web::HttpRequest - HttpRequest itself is an extractor which returns self, in case you need access to the request.
 * web::Path - Path provides information that can be extracted from the Request’s path.
 You can deserialize any variable segment from the path, e.g. by extracting the segments into a tuple.
-* actix_web::HttpRequest - HttpRequest itself is an extractor which returns self, in case you need access to the request.
 * web::Json - Allows deserialization of a request body into a struct.
 To extract typed information from a request’s body, the type T must implement the Deserialize trait from serde.
+* web::Query - Provides extraction functionality for the request’s query parameters.
+Underneath it uses serde_urlencoded crate.

-Others (not used in this app): Query, Form, String, ...
+Others (not used in this app): Form, String, ...

 # JSON Serialization/Deserialization